 User Studies Laboratory

-The User Studies Lab (USL) is a multiroom facility for research on human-computer interaction.
-The lab has been used for hundreds of investigations into the usability of new technology, the details of human interaction with technology, and the feasibility of new interaction techniques — including speech recognition, help systems, computer-aided instruction, human-robot interaction, and documentation and collaborative writing.
+The multi-room User Studies Lab has been used for hundreds of investigations into the usability of new technology, the details of human interaction with technology, and the feasibility of new interaction techniques — including speech recognition, help systems, computer-aided instruction, human-robot interaction, and documentation and collaborative writing.
 The lab contains equipment for single-user laboratory and field recording of video data, and can also accommodate research into the performance of groups of people.
 Video, audio, and data-analysis software and equipment are available for collecting and analyzing data.
-Tobii eye-trackers and Biopac physiological sensing equipment are integrated into the lab rooms.
-For more information about the lab, click here.